Jake Marisnick Player Props: Tigers vs. Rangers

 Rangers Pitching Rankings

-- The 8.2 strikeouts per nine innings put together by the Rangers pitching staff ranks 25th in the league.
+- The Rangers pitching staff ranks 25th in the league with a collective 8.2 strikeouts per nine innings.

-- The Rangers have a 3.81 team ERA that ranks sixth across all MLB pitching staffs.
+- The Rangers have a 3.80 team ERA that ranks fifth across all MLB pitching staffs.

-- Rangers pitchers combine to give up the sixth-fewest home runs in baseball (79 total, one per game).
+- The Rangers give up the seventh-fewest home runs in baseball (80 total, one per game).

-- The lefty last pitched on Thursday against the Chicago White Sox, when he went seven innings, allowing two earned runs while giving up four hits.
+- His most recent time out was on Friday against the New York Yankees, when the right-hander threw seven innings, surrendering two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.